sonalake/snmp-sim-ui/README.md

 # SNMP Simulator Web UI

+NOTE: this project supports Node v16 and higher

 ## Starting the project locally

 For running this project, you will first need to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install).